rikifujihara/T3A1/readme.md

 MERN has the benefit of only requiring Javascript and JSON since both the client side and server side are written in Javascript.

+### MVC

+MVC is the architectural pattern that is followed by many web-development frameworks.
+MVC divides 'concerns' of the application into discrete roles and functions.
+The 'view' represents the interface that is presented to the user in the browser.
+The controller handles the logic of the application, and the model interacts with the database.

+React represents the 'view' component of the MVC model.
+Express and node represent the controller component of the MVC model, and MongoDB represents the 'model' component.

 ### MongoDB
 Mongo is the no-SQL database solution.
 Instead of records and tables, no-SQL uses 'collections'.
 A schema is not required and relations are not necessary.
 For security reasons, React does not directly connect with MongoDB - instead it connects via Node and Express.